Freddie Starr: Later career

 Starr appeared in Freddie Starr (1993–94) and The Freddie Starr Show (1996–98) made by Central.
-At the beginning of his appearance on LWT's An Audience with Freddie Starr in 1996, he threw handfuls of live maggots at the audience.
+At the beginning of his appearance on LWT's An Audience with Freddie Starr in 1996, he threw handfuls of fake maggots at the audience.
 Nevertheless, Another Audience with Freddie Starr followed in 1997.
 This time he hit eggs with a golf club into the audience.

 Starr was the owner of Miinnehoma, the winning horse in the 1994 Grand National race.
 He was not present on the day because of television commitments elsewhere, but gave an unusual post-race interview live on television to presenter Des Lynam via a mobile phone, with the television viewers able only to hear Lynam's responses to what Starr was saying.

 In March 2009, Starr appeared in Living with the Dead, a reality television show about people being haunted by ghosts.
 Freddie claimed his 1930s house was being haunted by an evil entity which he called George.
 During the show it appeared that he was possessed by this entity.
 It was later revealed that the entity's name was Roger.
 During the episode, Freddie says that since he was a boy he was always spiritual and firmly believed in ghosts.

 Starr was due to tour in 2010, but the tour was cancelled when he suffered a major heart attack in April 2010, resulting in quadruple heart bypass surgery.
 The tour dates were rescheduled for 2011 after he recovered.

 Starr participated in the 2011 series of I'm a Celebrity...
 Get Me Out Of Here, but withdrew for health reasons.
 His last tour was in 2015 which included a reviewed date at the Royal Hippodrome Theatre in Eastbourne with his last performance being at the Princes Theatre in Clacton-On-Sea.